ccnmtl/phtcstatic/content/atlasti/what-can-be-coded.md

 <div class="row table-layout-display mt-3 mt-md-0 py-1 py-md-0">
     <div class="col-12 col-md-6 th-second">
         <span class="sr-only">What Can be Coded:</span>
-        Events – short once in a lifetime events or things people have done that are often told as a story.
+        Events—short once in a lifetime events or things people have done that are often told as a story.
     </div>
     <div class="col-12 col-md-6 coded-example">
         <span class="sr-only">Examples:</span>